 How Periodontal Diseases are Treated

-Less severe forms of disease with pocket depths of 4-5m.m. may be successfully treated by scaling and root planing.
-This involves numbering the gums and meticulous removal of plaque and calculus from the tooth root surface.
-By removing this bacterial overload, inflamed gums heal and shrink, and meticulous home care consisting of brushing and flossing performed twice daily should be sufficient to prevent the disease from returning.
+Less severe forms of disease (with pocket depths of 4-5m.m.) may be successfully treated by scaling and root planing.
+This involves numbing the gums and meticulous removing plaque and calculus from the tooth root surface.
+By removing this bacterial overload, inflamed gums can heal and shrink.
+Following this procedure, meticulous home care consisting of brushing and flossing performed twice daily should be sufficient to prevent the disease from returning.